davidgil/enterprise-rag/benchmark/msft-vs-apple-questions-v2.md

 # Apple vs. Microsoft: Atomic Questions and Context

 ## 1. Revenue and Growth
-### Which company had higher total revenue in fiscal year 2024?
+### Which company, Apple or Microsoft, had higher total revenue in fiscal year 2024?
 - **Apple:** $391.035 billion
   - *Document excerpt:* "Total net sales for 2024 were $391.035 billion."
 - **Microsoft:** $245.1 billion
   - *Document excerpt:* "Total revenue for 2024 was $245.122 billion, an increase of $33.2 billion or 16% compared to 2023."

-### Which company had a higher revenue growth rate in fiscal year 2024?
+### Which company, Apple or Microsoft, had a higher revenue growth rate in fiscal year 2024?
 - **Apple:** **2.02% revenue growth**
   - *Document excerpt:* "Total net sales for 2023 were $383.285 billion, compared to $391.035 billion in 2024.
 This represents an increase of approximately 2.02%."
 - **Microsoft:** **16% revenue growth**